 On the second day of your trip, take a day trip to Taormina, a beautiful town located on the east coast of Sicily.
 Start your day by visiting the ancient Greek Theater, which is located on a hill and offers stunning views of the town and the sea.
 After that, explore the town's charming streets and take a stroll along Corso Umberto, Taormina's main shopping street.

-In the afternoon, take a bus or hire a driver to take you to Mount Etna, Europe's tallest active volcano.
-You can hike up to the summit, take a cable car or a jeep tour, or simply enjoy the stunning views from the base of the mountain.
+In the afternoon, take a bus or hire a driver to reach Mount Etna, Europe's tallest active volcano.
+You can hike higher, use a cable car or jeep option, or simply enjoy the views from lower on the mountain.
+The best version depends on how much energy you want to keep for the rest of the short trip.

 Day 3 – Visit Agrigento and the Valley of the Temples